alichtner/artorithmia/my_process.md

   - **Ignored Drizl Meta:**
     - it seems like these won't necessarily play a role in clustering art or helping someone discover the art that they might like
     - `home_collection`, `weight`, `ACL`, `home_collection_index`, `supplimentaryImages`, `tryout_collection`, `tryout_collection_index`, `can_commission_diff_size`

+  - Building a method so that a subset or all of the attributes of an Art object can be built up into a feature matrix
+    - I would like to be able to change features on the fly without going into the Art() class code.
+For example, I'd like to be able to test how it clusters using only color related methods, sometimes with only metadata related features.
+Perhaps it still makes sense to just output everything and then drop the columns that aren't of interest to me.